HydroReaper666/RCM-Loader/README.md

 ## FAQ
 **Does application require Root?**

 Application doesn't require Root on your device.
-You will need to accept the storage permission for the app to locate payloads and work correctly .
+You will need to accept the storage permission for the app to locate payloads and work correctly.

 **Can it brick my device/console?**